lkmu1/odin-recipes/README.md

 • Incorporation of HTML elements and attributes into my code

-• Operating uesful applications to construct and manage strings of code
+• Operating useful applications to construct and manage strings of code